Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

 .. image:: images/concordium-id/acc22.png
       :width: 32%

-We can now continue, and confirm the transaction, just like we did before with the regular transfer.
+We can now continue and confirm the transaction, just like we did before with the regular transfer.
 The transaction might take a moment to finalize on the chain.

 .. image:: images/concordium-id/acc23.png